wjzhengsh/blockchain/howto/ibp-console-create-app.md

 ## Registering an application identity
 {: #ibp-console-app-identities}

-Applications need to sign the transactions they submit to {{site.data.keyword.blockchainfull_notm}} nodes, and attach a public key that is used by nodes to verify that the transactions are being sent by the proper party.
+Applications need to sign the transactions they submit to {{site.data.keyword.blockchainfull_notm}} nodes, and attach a signing certificate that is used by nodes to verify that the transactions are being sent by the proper party.
 This ensures that transactions are submitted by the organizations that have permission to participate.

-The network operator needs to use the organization's CA to register an application identity, which can then be used by the application developer to generate a public and private key.
+The network operator needs to use the organization's CA to [register an application identity](/docs/services/blockchain/howto?topic=blockchain-ibp-console-identities#ibp-console-identities-register), which can then be used by the application developer to generate a certificate and private key.
 The operator can provide the enroll ID and secret of the identity, along the CA endpoint information, to be used by the SDK to generate certificates.
 By enrolling on the client side, the application developer ensures that no other party has access to the private key of the application.
 During registration, the network operator can set an enrollment limit of one for additional security.
 After the application developer enrolls, the enroll ID and secret cannot be used to generate another private key.

 If you are less worried about security, the network operator can enroll an application identity using the [CA tab](/docs/services/blockchain/howto/ibp-console-identities.html#ibp-console-identities-enroll).
 The operator can then download the identity or export it to the console wallet.
 In order to use the certificates from the SDK, the keys need to decoded from base64 into PEM format.
 You can decode the certs by running the following command on your local machine: